Lower Blepharoplasty Overview

 Over time, the delicate skin around the eyes can become thin and loose, causing puffiness, dark circles, and sagging tissue under the eyes that can make a person look older or tired.
-Whether due to genetics, sun exposure, weight gain, or age, it is possible to correct puffy or wrinkling lower eyelids and achieve a more youthful, natural-looking appearance with a surgical procedure known as lower blepharoplasty.
+Whether due to genetics, sun exposure, weight gain, or age, it is possible to correct puffy or wrinkling lower eyelids and achieve a more youthful, natural-looking appearance with an eyelid procedure known as lower blepharoplasty.

 The top aesthetic destination of the south, Carolina Facial Plastics, is led by double board-certified facial plastic surgeon Dr. Jonathan Kulbersh.
 With his team of cosmetic experts, a fully accredited surgery center, and a private recovery retreat all located in the heart of SouthPark, Carolina Facial Plastics is known for unparalleled and natural-looking results exclusively for the face.

 The eyes are the most important facial feature as they relay the majority of our non-verbal communication.
 The shape of the eye and the surrounding facial features will show a gamut of emotions, including joy, sadness, worry, or fatigue.
 The contour and structure of the lower eyelid create an eye shape that appears open and awake.
 A smooth area that seamlessly transitions from the lower eyelashes to the cheek area is ideal.
 However, this transition can be interrupted over time by hollowing, puffiness, or wrinkles that age the eye and overall appearance.
 Eyelid surgery reverses these changes to create a refreshed, more youthful appearance.

 Over time, we lose the smooth transition from the eyelashes to the cheek.
 This change occurs because: